This creamy cacao smoothie tastes like a chocolate shake but is loaded with healthy ingredients including frozen banana, cacao powder and cacao nibs.

 Almond butter – feel free to use your favorite nut or seed butter in place of the almond butter.
 If you don’t have nut butter on hand you could also add whole seeds or nuts like almonds or chia seeds.

-How to Make a Smoothie Without Banana
+How to Make This Smoothie Without Banana

 frozen milk ice cubes – this is the same concept, but instead of using regular ice cubes, make frozen cubes using your favorite non-dairy milk (like almond or coconut milk) and use about 1 cup of these cubes instead of the frozen banana.